Sal18-debug/Girls-Career-On-Cloud/README.md

 ## Who are the team members?

-Sally Jain, Sonnet Xu, Marthe-Sarah Nkambou Tchunkuo
+Sally Jain, Sonnet Xu and Marthe-Sarah Nkambou Tchunkuo

 ## What languages is the app built with?